TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/multiverse/README.md

 * `LM` - Scala class that extends BLogicMob.
 * `LI` - Scala class that extends BLogicItem.
 * `S*` - BStateData paired with the applicable logic.

+## Nyx Item Freezing

+The fixed list of vanilla items that freeze (in addition to the freezing behavior in general) can be found in `dim_nyx.LIFrozen`.